-Kojo Sababu #39384-066 USP Canaan Post Office Box 300 Waymart, Pennsylvania 18472 Address envelope to Grailing Brown Imam Jamil Al-Amin (b.
+Kojo Sababu\ #39384-066 USP Canaan Post Office Box 300 Waymart, Pennsylvania 18472 \Address envelope to Grailing Brown Imam Jamil Al-Amin (b.
 October 4, 1943) is a long time community leader and organizer, falsely imprisoned for killing a sheriff's deputy in Georgia.
-He was the fifth chairman of the Student Nonviolent Coordinating Committee (SNCC) in the 1960s, and during a short-lived (six months) alliance between SNCC and the Black Panther Party, he served as their minister of justice.
-He was convicted in 2002 and after some time in Georgia state prison, the state decided to bury him in federal custody at the notorious Florence Supermax in Colorado.
+Formally known as H. Rap Brown, he was the fifth chairman of the Student Nonviolent Coordinating Committee (SNCC) in the 1960s, and subsequently he served as the Minister of Justice for the Black Panther Party.
+He was convicted in 2002 and after some time in Georgia state prison, he was moved away from his family into federal custody at the notorious Florence Supermax in Colorado.
 Due to a concerted and strong effort on the part of his supporters, Imam Jamil was transferred to the medical facility at Butner after having been diagnosed with bone cancer.